 STATEMENT OF GOALS

 The statement of goals should be no longer than one page, single spaced.
 Include your reasons for wanting to do research, how you feel this program will benefit you and a short list of faculty whose research interests you.
 See our Science Faculty listing by department.
 If you are currently working on a research project, please limit the description of the project to one paragraph.
 Statements are very important to the selection process.
-If you are applying to be a part of the Pain Undergraduate Research Experience (PURE) please describe the connection of your research to the field of pain.
 You will upload your Statement of Goals when you complete the online application.